Chase Claypool Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- Claypool's 68.7 receiving yards per game in his three career matchups against the Bengals are 13.2 more than his over/under for Sunday's game.
+- Claypool is averaging 68.7 receiving yards per game in three career matchups against the Bengals, 13.2 more than his receiving yards prop bet over/under for Sunday's game (55.5).

-- Claypool has caught a touchdown pass versus the Bengals once, and had multiple TDs in that game.
+- Claypool, in three matchups, had a touchdown catch once.
+And he had multiple TDs in that game.

 - The Bengals are allowing 269.7 passing yards per game this season, the NFL's 23rd-ranked pass defense.